M-Alzeqri/portfolio/_pages/cs.md

 ## Computer Science

 Welcome to the Computer Science section of my portfolio.
-Here, I delve into various topics related to algorithms, data structures, software development, and more.
+Here, I share my notes and contributions into various topics related to programing, data structures, software development, and more.
 Below are my contributions in different areas:

 - [R](/portfolio/cs/r/)